carla-simulator/ros-bridge/README.md

 You can of course also use rosbag record to do the same, but using the ros_bridge to do the recording you have the guarentee that all the message are saved without small desynchronization that could occurs when using *rosbag record* in an other process.

+# Troubleshooting

+## ImportError: No module named carla

+You're missing Carla Python.
+Please execute:

+    export PYTHONPATH=$PYTHONPATH:<path/to/carla/>/PythonAPI/<your_egg_file>

+Please note that you have to put in the complete path to the egg-file including the egg-file itself.
+Please use the one, that is supported by your Python version.
+Depending on the type of CARLA (pre-build, or build from source), the egg files are typically located either directly in the PythonAPI folder or in PythonAPI/dist.

+Check the installation is successfull by trying to import carla from python:

+    python -c 'import carla;print("Success")'

+You should see the Success message without any errors.